 It’s never been more pivotal to retain customers in today’s saturated ecommerce market.
 With ecommerce growth rising 13% every year and easy-to-use ecommerce platforms only a click away, there are more competitors in the ecommerce landscape than ever.
-Rather than constantly struggling to reach new audiences, a loyalty program has many benefits are a way to retain the customers you already have, as well as building a core audience that will organically spread the word about your business.
+Rather than constantly struggling to reach new audiences, a loyalty program has many benefits and are a way to retain the customers you already have, as well as building a core audience that will organically spread the word about your business.

 A loyalty program gives your customers a tried and tested reason to return to shop with you.
 When you gift your customers points for purchases or interactions with your company, they become incentivised to return to spend those points with you.